LDovic/expenses-app/README.md

 This expenses app can be used to track your expenses and save money!
 Input your daily expenses and keep an eye on your spending.

-Run it as a terminal based app in Python for your Ubuntu Touch.
+Run it as a terminal based app in Python (I use it on my Ubuntu Touch).
 The database is in SQLite3.

 python3 main.py 👍